Cass Corridor: Changes due to the automobile industry (early–mid 1900s)

-History as a Chinatown
+History as a Chinatown (1960s)

 By the 1950s, the neighborhood had become rundown.
+Skid Row, which had originally been located south of downtown, was totally demolished in 1962 and 1963.
+As a result, the unhoused people on the former Skid Row moved to the lower Cass Corridor.

-In the late 1950s, Chinese immigrants relocated from their original Chinatown (demolished to build a highway) to a small Chinatown centered around Cass Avenue and Peterboro Street.
-Popular businesses and community centers included the Chinese School of Detroit and Henry Yee's Forbidden City.
+At the same time, Chinese immigrants were forced to relocate from their original Chinatown (demolished to build a highway) to a small Chinatown centered around Cass Avenue and Peterboro Street.
+Popular businesses and community centers included the Chinese School of Detroit, Henry Yee's Forbidden City, and Chung's Cantonese Cuisine.
+However, many felt that the second Chinatown never achieved the heights of the first Chinatown, and the population dwindled.

+Since 2023, there have been some efforts to revitalize Chinatown, including a Chinatown block party in 2025.

-Cass Corridor Movement (1960s-1980s)
+Cass Corridor Movement (1960s–1970s)

-In the 1960s through the 1980s, the Cass Corridor became an area of cultural significance.
+In the 1960s through the 1970s, the Cass Corridor became an area of cultural significance.
 This era is often referred to as the Cass Corridor Movement, or the Cass Corridor Group.
+Cass Corridor artists' styles were diverse, but they were unified by the apolitical nature of their art and a shared rejection of Modernism, responding to a shift from Modernism to Post-Modernism that was also happening in the New York City art world in the 1970s.
+The Cass Corridor artists were also part of anti-Establishment counterculture, which influenced where they chose to live (often communally and in run-down areas of town) and their artistic impulses and mediums.

-Artists began renting cheap studio space in the Cass Corridor, which was near Detroit's Cultural Center Historic District.
+Artists began renting cheap studio space in the Cass Corridor, which was near Detroit's Cultural Center Historic District, primarily in three major studio complexes: the Convention Hall, Common Ground of the Arts, and the Forsythe Building.
 The Willis Gallery—which was in the same building as Cobb's Corner, a popular hangout for artists—was instrumental in the local artists meeting each other.
 The curator of contemporary art at the Detroit Institute of Arts from 1968 until 1971, Sam Wagstaff, was influential in the formation of the movement.

+By the end of the 1970s, most of the original group of artists had moved away, and the Cass Corridor movement was considered over.
 In 1980, a keystone exhibition at the Detroit Institute of Arts, Kick Out the Jams: Detroit’s Cass Corridor, 1963–1977, was organized by curators Mary Jane Jacob and Jay Belloli and featured 22 artists.

 Artists associated with or influenced by the Cass Corridor artist movement include: Nancy Mitchnick, Al Loving, Robert Sestok, Brenda Goodman, Greggi Murphy, Gary Grimshaw, Tyree Guyton, Charles McGee, Ann Mikolowski, Jim Pallas, Ellen Phelan, Gilda Snowden, Robert Wilbert, Kathy Clifford, and Theo Wujcik.